Hyperlite Stuff/Sack Pillow Overview

-Pillows have always been a challenge for me, waking up throughout the night to restuff the sacks, or fluff up the flattened out ball that also serves as my jacket.
-This pillow seems to be a good solution for a better night’s sleep, and proper sleep can’t be stressed enough if you are hiking 10-15 hours a day.
+Pillows have always been a challenge for me, waking up throughout the night to restuff the sacks or fluff up the flattened out ball aka my jacket.
+The Hyperlite pillow seemed to be a good solution for a better night’s sleep, and proper sleep can’t be stressed enough if you are hiking 10-15 hours a day.
 Like all of my other gear it was also multi-function which always gets a check mark from me.